egoisth777/Nvim-Config/README.md

 # nvimconfig

 My personal configuration of LazyVim and Lazy.nvim

 # lua

-Everything under this folder stores the plugin and relatedf
+Everything under this folder stores the plugin and related configuration.
+The init.lua file loads the Lazy.nvim package setup.